soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 But it's worth remembering what they are under the hood.

-We won't be needing anonymous/lambda functions at this point, but we'll discuss them later and see where they can be helpful.
+We won't be needing anonymous/lambda functions at this point, but we'll discuss them later and see where they can be useful.

 ---